peaceiris/actions-gh-pages/README.md

 ### ⭐️ `publish_dir`

-A target directory to deploy to GitHub Pages.
+A source directory to deploy to GitHub Pages.
 The default is `public`.

 ```yaml
 - name: Deploy